danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 This is a fully managed and highly scalable AWS service that can be used to transcode audio and video files.

 We can use this service to schedule a transcoding _job_ in a _pipeline_.
 The pipeline knows from which bucket to read a file that needs to be converted, and to which bucket the converted file should be written.
 Whereas the job contains instructions on which file to transcode, and to what format it should be converted.

+> At the time of this writing <a href="https://aws.amazon.com/cloudformation/" target="_blank" rel="noopener noreferrer">AWS CloudFormation</a> has **no** support for Amazon Elastic Transcoder.
+So you'll have to use the AWS web console to create and configure your pipeline(s).

 We'll go through the following steps to get it up and running: